 These indicators are reported in the table below.
-As the Planning system is still in a period of transition and work on the Core Strategy is underway, but not complete, data relating to both the recently revoked RSS housing targets and the emerging draft Core Strategy targets have been included.
+As the Planning system is still in a period of transition and work on the Core Strategy is progressing, but not complete, data relating to both the recently revoked RSS housing targets and the emerging Core Strategy targets have been included.

-The Core Strategy Further Engagement Draft (CSFED) targets were the result of a preliminary review of the RSS comparing the population and household projection assumptions made as part of the RSS with more recently issued ONS and CLG projections.
+The Core Strategy Further Engagement Draft (CSFED), produced at a time when the Yorkshire & Humber RSS was still part of the statutory development plan, included targets which were the result of a preliminary review of the RSS comparing the population and household projection assumptions made as part of the RSS with more recently issued ONS and CLG projections.
 A 10% adjustment of the RSS target downwards was made for the period 2008-16 to reflect past and excepted future weak economic and housing market conditions.
-The CSFED was subject to consultation which covered the period October 2011 to the end of February 2012.
-The housing targets will be revised in due course based on an analysis of these representations and of the results and conclusions of a Housing Requirement Study (See para 2.3.19 above) which has been commissioned and is being produced by consultants GVA.
+The CSFED was subject to consultation in October 2011 to February 2012.